justvmexit/simple-vm/README.md

 # Host
 This is made for Windows systems but can easily be ported to UNIX.
-The only functionality I use that is Windows only is the `Kernel32::Sleep` function.
+The only host functionality I use that is Windows only is the `Kernel32::Sleep` function.

+# Uses
+There is really no practical uses for this other than for fun unless you do a few upgrades to it.
+Have fun and good day.